Appendix C — Python tutorial

 • repr(obj): similar to print, but shows the complete text representation (including quotes).
 The output of repr(obj) usually contains all the information needed to reconstruct the object obj.

-Auto-complete object attributes and methods#
+Auto-complete object’s methods#

 message = "Hello everyone"